Nudibranchs are marine gastropod mollusks with soft bodies, part of the sea-slug family.

 8. Solar-powered nudibranchs

-These species harvest algae from plants or coral and house this algae inside of their bodies.
+These species harvest algae from plants or coral and house these algae inside of their bodies.

 Nudibranchs absorb the chloroplast of the algae and engage in photosynthesis.
 The created nutrients help nudibranchs to survive and obtain the established energy for several months.